 - Customers need to pay higher prices for meals

-To start a food delivery business from your home, you need to take care of the following steps:
+To start a common food delivery business from your home, you need to take care of the following steps:

 - Perform detailed research on your target market